naumch1k/react-mesto-auth/README.md

 * JSX

 ## TO DO
-* Mobile layout for Login and Register components; hamburger menu for the main page
+* Mobile layout for Header and Tooltip components; hamburger menu for the main page
 * Close popups with esc/overlay click
 * Live form validation